z-aqib/machine-learning-algorithms/challenger2/dailycases.md

 score: 12963023.56640

 ### analyzing
-lasso was taking too long (20mins passed) so i shifted to poly, it failed, so shifted to knn, it was also taking too long so shifted to regressiontree. it was relatively fast (7min) and accuracy is good
+lasso was taking too long (20mins passed) so i shifted to poly, it failed, so shifted to knn, it was also taking too long so shifted to regressiontree. it was relatively fast (7min) and accuracy is good.
+lets depth grid search now

-## Case 08 - lasso
+## Case 09 - lasso
 - num_transformer = Pipeline(steps=[
     ("imputer", SimpleImputer(strategy="median")),
     ("scaler", MinMaxScaler())